Puffs | Theatre Review

 Justin Finch Fletchy is a camp as camp can be.
 Snape is portrayed by someone trying their best to do an Alan Rickman impression with hilarious results.
-Professor Sprout gives out points for love because ‘the plants love love’ and Leanne who can’t stand on one-leg but can do an impressive Jackie Chan routine with wands when the Battle of Hogwarts begins.
+Professor Sprout gives out points for love because ‘the plants love love’ and Leanne who can’t stand on one leg but can do an impressive Jackie Chan routine with wands when the Battle of Hogwarts begins.

 The funniest moment goes to what I think can only have been an improv moment when one of the characters – a Quidditch coach – comes on talking about his mother Ashleigh who apparently hides in the room wherever he is and dresses him in the morning.
-It’s so stupid and loses a lot in context but in the scene was hilarious for being so utterly ridiculous.
-The cast were in stitches too, which makes me think it was improvised.
+It’s so stupid and loses a lot in context but the scene was hilarious for being so utterly ridiculous.
+The cast was in stitches too, which makes me think it was improvised.

 And when the Quidditch captain shows up during the Battle of Hogwarts screaming ‘Motherfucker!’ it was a very enjoyable moment.

-All in this play involves a lot of door-slamming, a lot of silly one-liners and some fairly ridiculous plotting.
+All in this play involves a lot of door-slamming, a lot of silly one-liners, and some fairly ridiculous plotting.

 But fans of Harry Potter will enjoy it.
 And luckily it’s been filmed!
 You don’t have to go all the way to New York to watch it.
 Instead, you can rent or download it via Amazon Video or Apple.